srerickson/homebrew-ocfl-tools/README.md

-# Homebrew Formula for ocfl-tools
+# Homebrew Formulae for ocfl-tools

 ## How do I install these formulae?